How did I get here?

 Alan Goodman began acting in South Florida after a long career as a media branding executive and Emmy-nominated TV writer/producer/director.

-For BBC America, Goodman wrote and produced entertainment news content and specials.
-He was also one of the developers and first creative director at COZI-TV, where he wrote, directed, and produced original content, including the first ever fully auto-tuned TV program, Auto Tune The Munsters.
+For BBC America, Alan wrote and produced entertainment news content and specials.
+He was also one of the developers and first creative director at COZI-TV, where he wrote, directed, and produced original content, including the first ever fully auto-tuned TV program, "Auto Tune The Munsters."

-Goodman has written two books -- A Slash in the Night, the first in a series of novels based on characters in Goodman's Nickelodeon series The Mystery Files of Shelby Woo, and The Big Help Book.
-He also was a contributor to The Rolling Stone Record Guide.
-Goodman was a co-creator of the Virgin Comics (now Liquid Comics) title The Econauts.
+Alan writes regularly about jazz, and has written two books -- "A Slash in the Night," the first in a series of novels based on characters in his Nickelodeon series "Shelby Woo," and "The Big Help Book."
+He also was a contributor to The Rolling Stone Record Guide, and was a co-creator of the Virgin Comics (now Liquid Comics) title The Econauts.

 Want to know more about my career in TV network development, promotion, and production?
 My former partner Fred Seibert has done an incredible job of archiving our best.
 Just click on the image above and journey back to the dawn of cable TV.